 Any possible motives remain unclear.
 The complaint alleges Brooks beat the mother of his child minutes before driving into the parade because she refused to bail him out of jail after he was arrested for allegedly running her over with the same vehicle earlier in November.

 Brooks had been arrested in neighboring Milwaukee County in that alleged earlier incident.
 He walked out of jail on Nov.
 19, two days before the parade, after posting $1,000 bail.

 Milwaukee County District Attorney John Chisholm, a Democrat, has taken intense criticism for his office recommending bail be set so low for Brooks.

 Chisholm told county officials in December that the COVID-19 pandemic has led to a backlog of cases in his office.
-An evaluation of the risk Brooks posed to the community never made it into his office’s computer system and went unseen, Chisholm said, and a young, overworked assistant prosecutor so she could move on to other cases.
+An evaluation of the risk Brooks posed to the community never made it into his office’s computer system and went unseen, Chisholm said, and a young, overworked assistant prosecutor recommended $1,000 bail for him so she could move on to other cases.

 Chisholm has pushed for ending cash bail, saying it’s not fair to poor defendants.
 He wants a new system in which only violent offenders are jailed until trial.